 Bear in mind that the USPS delivers very robust data feeds, but provides only raw data.
 For most mailers, the amount, complexity and frequency of the data makes it necessary to utilize a third-party expert to process the data into a usable format and provide relevant reports.
 There are several companies that specialize in mail tracking and reporting, and have switched over to IV tracking capability along with the USPS.

-IV-MTR provides near real-time tracking data, which allows businesses to do the following:
+IV-MTR provides near real-time tracking data, which allows businesses to do the following for outgoing mail:

 For incoming reply mail:

-If you are interested in learning more about how you can utilize USPS Informed Delivery, contact us!
+If you are interested in learning more about how you can utilize USPS Informed Delivery and Visibility, contact us!